Yubico/yubikit-swift/YubiKit/YubiKit/YubiKit.docc/Resources/OATHSampleCode.md

 The `SettingsModel` is simpler since it will only retrieve the version number once when it appears and it does not handle YubiKeys being unplugged and plugged back again.
-In this case we can use the `Connection.new()` function that will return any wired YubiKey that might be connected or, if no wired key is present it will start scanning for a NFC key.
+In this case we can use the `Connection.anyConnection()` function that will return any wired YubiKey that might be connected or, if no wired key is present it will start scanning for a NFC key.
 Once connected we create the ``ManagementSession`` and get the key version.
 ```swift